This article will discuss ways of preventing and treating food allergies and sensitivities.

-Some people have the perception that food allergies and sensitivities are more prominent than in the past.
+Some people perceive that food allergies and sensitivities are more prominent than before.

 So why is the incidence of food allergies and sensitivities increasing?

-To answer this question we must first look at why some people develop allergies and intolerances, and some people do not.
+To answer this question, we must first examine why some people develop allergies and intolerances and others do not.